lpsinger/userguide/capabilities.rst

 Detector Network
 ~~~~~~~~~~~~~~~~

-The detector sensitivity curves used for the simulation are available in
+The detector amplitude spectral density [1/sqrt(Hz)] curves used for the
-:dcc:`T2200043-v3`.
-The filenames for each detector and observing run are given
+simulation are available in :dcc:`T2200043-v3`.
+The filenames for each
-in the table below.
+detector and observing run are given in the table below.

 +-----------------+--------------------------------+--------------------------------+
 | Detector        | Observing run                                                   |